 content path right after

-status?
-The response obtained from requesting that URL contains the text in the selected language along with sensitive information I carefully redacted in the screen-shot above.
-Whenever I see the possibility of accessing the same information from different URLs, I automatically check if these URLs properly verify that the request is authenticated.
+The response obtained from requesting that URL contains, not only the translated text for the language selected, but also the sensitive information I carefully redacted in the screenshot above.
+Whenever I see the possibility of accessing the same information from different paths, I automatically check if these paths properly verify that the request is coming from an authenticated user.

 http://192.168.X.X/ui/status/content, the router’s web interface does not check the session cookie, meaning that Dribble, or anybody else connected to the router, does not even need to brute-force the login page to have access to the Wi-Fi password.

 Nothing really special here.
-While playing with the D-Link DVA-5592 I thought about messing around a little with some parameters to see if I could find something else.
+While playing with the D-Link DVA-5592 I tought about messing aroud a little with some parameters to see if I could find something else.
 It turns out that some parameters are vulnerable to Reflected Cross-Site Scripting.
 It also turns out that there’s a parameter called

-Here I show an example of the vulnerability in the page used to create a new user for accessing a shared folder.
+Here I show an example of the vulnerability in the page used to creare a new user for accessing a shared folder.
 If the username is something like

 POST /ui/dboard/storage/storageusers/addstorageusers HTTP/1.1

-In the response you can see the payload being reflected.
+The response being the following where you can see the payload being reflected.

 HTTP/1.1 200 OK

 Date: Thu, 24 Jan 2019 11:19:25 UTC